sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+21 Feb 2009 - * Export current tab's view as an image.
+              * Live thumbnails, get updated when the selected tab is drawn upon
+              * Thumbnail panel toggleable on/off
+              * Drawing Preview window now shows a preview of the actual shape instead of always showing a line.

 21 Feb 2009 - Text input overhaul, before the text was rendered as a wxPython
               widget - now it's a drawing of a String, with a custom dialog for inputting the text and selecting a font.
 This new method fixes